 T.N.R. is a community-based program where concerned citizens trap free-roaming cats in their neighborhoods and bring them into a clinic to get them spayed or neutered.
 The cats’ ears are then “tipped” to designate that this particular feline has already been treated.
 The cats are then returned to the exact same spot that they were picked up, so that they can live out the rest of their natural lives.
 In an ideal situation, a caregiver will also provide food, water, and shelter for these cats.

 Before the T.N.R. program, feral cats were captured and turned into animal shelters, where they were likely put to sleep.
 This practice still exists in many areas.
 Catch and kill may temporarily reduce the numbers of feral cats, but it doesn’t solve the problem in the long term.
 Cats are living in a certain area because there is an available food source and some sort of shelter.
 These feral cats breed prolifically, and more cats will move in to take advantage of the natural resources and shelter available in this location.
 So, trap and remove doesn’t work to curb the number of feral cats in a community.

-How Trap Neuter Release Helps Local Cat Populations
+How T.N.R.
+Helps Local Cat Populations

-- Protects the lives of the cats – The number one cause of death for cats in America is being killed in shelters.
-When cats are neutered, vaccinated and returned to their colonies, they can live out their natural lives.
+- Protects the lives of the cats.
+The number one cause of death for cats in America is being killed in shelters.
+When cats are neutered, vaccinated, and returned to their colonies, they can live out their natural lives.

-- Works where other methods fail – Catch and kill doesn’t work because the community cats just keep having more kittens, and new cats move in when others are removed.
-Adoption is not an option for most feral cats since they cannot socially interact with humans.
-Relocation is also ineffective for the same reason as catch and kill doesn’t work.
+- Works where other methods fail.
+Catch and kill doesn’t work because the feral cats just keep having more kittens, and new cats move in when others are removed.
+Adoption is not an option for most feral cats since they cannot interact socially with humans.
+Relocation also has the same shortcomings as the catch and kill method.